VDDmit/VDDmit/README.md

 # 💫 About Me:
 I believe that with time and persistence, anything is achievable.
-I’m committed to learning and growing as a developer every day 🚀<br><br>Hi, I’m Daniil Voropaev — an aspiring Backend Developer passionate about building secure and scalable applications with Java & Spring Boot.<br>I work as a freelancer, create PoC projects and real commercial solutions for clients 💼, and continuously strengthen my engineering stack by studying both Java and Python 🧠.<br>I enjoy transforming concepts into clean, reliable, and production-ready systems ⚙️.
+I’m committed to learning and growing as a developer every day 🚀

+Hi, I’m Daniil Voropaev — an aspiring Backend Developer focused on building secure and scalable applications with Python & FastAPI.

+I work as a freelancer, developing PoC projects and real commercial solutions for clients 💼, while continuously strengthening my engineering skills in backend development.

+My main stack includes Python, FastAPI, PostgreSQL, Docker, and messaging systems, and I also expand my expertise by studying Java and Spring Boot.

+I enjoy turning ideas into clean, reliable, and production-ready systems ⚙️.

 ## 🌐 Socials: